Tittaporn/Udder/README.md

-# Udder
+# Udder from Udemy
 This is the app for me to learn about Github.
+Dr.Angela Yu from Udemy was teaching us how to us the github.
+This app was build on Xcode and push romote roposity to github.
+There is nothing speacial in this app.
+It is only show the viewController that contained imageView, textLable.
+However, the lesson on Udemy is very helpful.
+We learn about brach, commit, pull, fork, work directory, local repostiy and remote repostiy.
+I always go back on this lesson to remind me how to use visual control.